Albertsons: 2001–2004 restructuring

 Additionally, the distribution center in Tulsa, Oklahoma, (home of the Great Plains division) was sold to Fleming Companies, though no stores were closed.
 The Great Plains division stretched all the way into Omaha, Nebraska.
 The sale of the distribution center included a distribution deal for Fleming to continue to supply Oklahoma and Omaha.
+Albertsons sold its locations in southwest Missouri to Missouri-based Ramey/Price Cutter.

 After stabilizing the company's finances and consolidating divisions in 2004, Albertsons acquired Shaw's Supermarkets and Star Market from Sainsbury's for $2.5 billion.
 Albertsons also purchased Bristol Farms for $135 million.
 During the same time, Albertsons exited the markets of Omaha, where it closed or sold 21 stores, and New Orleans, Louisiana, where it closed seven, selling four to A&P, which converted them to Sav-A-Center.